saba96/EARL/README.md

 - vLLM support infinite batch size, so technically you can pass entire validation set at once.

 ### Trained Models on HF 🤗
-all the trained models will be provided on Hugging Face 🤗.
-The models will be available at: [URL to be released soon].
+Trained models are available on Hugging Face 🤗: [mair-lab/earl collection](https://huggingface.co/collections/mair-lab/earl-68463d983c20ede59af1345a)

 ## Dataset
 ### Dataset on HF 🤗
-For convenience, we provide pre-tokenized training data on Hugging Face 🤗.
-The dataset will be available at: [URL to be released soon]
+For convenience, we provide pre-tokenized training data on Hugging Face 🤗: [mair-lab/earl-datasets](https://huggingface.co/datasets/mair-lab/earl-datasets)

 ### Tokenization
  We have tokenization code compatible with both Hugging Face datasets and local files.
 Follow the steps below to tokenize your data.